kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

             - To check the reverse direction (0 to 1), you must check `matrix`.
             - Self Loops: An edge from a node to itself is represented by a 1 at the index `[i][i]` (e.g., `matrix`).
         - Space Complexity
-            - Space complexity is $O(V^2)$ because it requires an entire matrix regardless of the number of actual edges.
+            - Space complexity is `O(V^2)` because it requires an entire matrix regardless of the number of actual edges.
-            - Even if a graph has very few edges (e.g., 4 edges for 4 nodes), the matrix still takes up $V \times V$ space.
+            - Even if a graph has very few edges (e.g., 4 edges for 4 nodes), the matrix still takes up `V * V` space.
             - This inefficiency makes it rare to use adjacency matrices compared to other methods.

     - Representation 3: Adjacency List